 Look out of your window and you will see buildings, trees, telephone poles and people.
-The world we live in now is shaped by people.
-The building you saw right there was constructed by someone, the tree planted by someone else and the poles by another.
-But people aren’t the only ones moving things around.
-Temperature, wind and rain do this all the time, creating shapes out of the Earth we know as Landforms.
+People have shaped the world we live in today.
+We have constructed buildings, telephone poles, planted trees etc. But we aren’t the only ones moving things around.
+In fact, temperature, wind and rain do this all the time.
+As a result, creating landforms.
+Landforms are shapes out of the Earth.
+Let us learn more about it.

-Needless to say, internal processes occur inside the surface of the Earth, beneath the crust.
-The internal process, like Volcanic eruption and Plate tectonics, are caused because of the intense heat in the Earth’s core that causes molten rock in the mantle layer to move thus creating uneven movement on the surface.
+As the name suggests, internal processes are processes that occur inside the surface of the Earth i.e. beneath the crust.
+For example, volcanic eruption and plate tectonics.
+These occur because of the intense heat in the Earth’s core which causes the molten rock in the mantle layer to move.
+As a result, creating uneven movement on the surface.
 These layers are either uplifting or sinking.

-Landforms can be categorized into Mountains, Plateaus, and Plains depending upon their elevation and slope.
+Depending upon the elevation and slope, landforms can be categorized into Mountains, Plateaus, and Plains.
 Let us look at them individually.

-Any landmass that is higher and steeper than a hill is called a Mountain.
+A Mountain is any landmass that is higher and steeper than a hill.
 A hill is a landform that extends above the surrounding terrain.
-Generally, mountains are higher than 2000 ft.
-In any other natural elevation like atmosphere, as you go higher and higher, the temperature drops down and the climate becomes colder.
-Habitation becomes harsher.
-That’s why there is less habitation in the mountainous areas.
+In general, the mountains are higher than 2000 ft.
+Like in any other natural elevation such as atmosphere, as you go higher, the temperature drops and the climate becomes colder.
+Thus, habitation becomes harsher.
+And that’s why there is less habitation in the mountainous areas.

-Due to the temperature drop, it is not uncommon for mountains to develop ice on them.
-In some mountains, there are permanently frozen rivers of ice called as glaciers.
-Because of the steep slopes of the mountains, there is less land available for proper farming.
+Furthermore, because of the temperature drop, it is not uncommon for high mountains to develop ice on them.
+In fact, some of them have glaciers.
+Glaciers are permanently frozen rivers of ice.
+Also, because of the steep slopes of the mountains, there is less land available for proper farming.

-If the surface is calculated considering the sea base as the scale, there are mountains even under the sea.
-Mauna Kea (Hawaii) in the Pacific Ocean is an example.
-It is elevated higher than Mt.
-Everest.
-Also, a line of mountains is known as a range.
-For example, the Himalayas in Asia, the Alps in Europe and the Andes in South America.
+A range is a line of mountains.
+The Himalayas in Asia, the Alps in Europe and the Andes in South America are some examples of mountain ranges.
 These ranges are the storehouses of water.
-Many rivers have their origins in these mountains, the glaciers of the mountains are the source of these rivers.
+Many rivers have their origins in these mountains.
+In fact, the glaciers of this landform are the source of these rivers.

-Mountains are generally untouched by civilisations are thus have the endangered species of plants and animals.
+Mountains are generally untouched by civilisations and thus have the endangered species of plants and animals.
 They also inhibit a rich variety of flora and fauna.
-Mountains are further divided into three categories:
+There are three categories of mountains.
+Let us know about them.

 1. Fold Mountains

-Fold mountains are created when two tectonic plates collide and the edges of these plates ‘fold’ because of the enormous push force between them.
-Scientists classify the fold mountains into ‘young fold mountains’ are the ‘old fold mountains’ according to the mountains age.
+When two tectonic plates collide and the edges of these plates ‘fold’ because of the enormous push force between them it results in the creation of fold mountains.
+Scientists classify the fold mountains into ‘young fold’ and the ‘old fold’ mountains according to its age.

-- The young fold mountains are between 10 and 25 million years old such as the Himalayas in Nepal, the Alps in Europe and the Andes in South America.
+- The young fold ones are between 10 and 25 million years old.
+For example, the Himalayas in Nepal, the Alps in Europe and the Andes in South America.

-- Now, the old fold mountains are older than 200 million years old such as the Aravalli mountains in India (Rajasthan) Ural mountain in Russia.
+- The old fold ones are older than 200 million years.
+For example, the Aravalli mountains in India (Rajasthan) and the Ural mountain in Russia.

 2. Block Mountains

-The uplifted blocks are termed as horsts.
-The lowered blocks are called grabens.
+The uplifted blocks are termed as horsts and the lowered blocks are termed as grabens.
 They resemble piano keys.
 The examples of block mountains are the Rhine valley and the Vosges mountain in Europe.

 3. Volcanic Mountains

-Volcanic mountains are formed by magma rising up from the mantle to the crust of the earth.
-The example of volcanic mountains is Kilimanjaro and Mount Fuji.
+Magna rising up from the mantle to the crust of the earth forms Volcanic mountains.
+Examples are Kilimanjaro and Mount Fuji.

 Plateaus are elevated flatlands.
-It is a flat land which is standing above the surrounding area.
-Plateaus may have one or more sides with steep slopes.
-Depending upon the plateau their height varies from a few hundred meters to several thousand meters.
+In other words, it is flat land which is standing high above the surrounding area.
+Furthermore, they may have one or more sides with steep slopes.
+Also, depending upon the plateau, their height varies from a few hundred meters to several thousand meters.

 Plains are the most fertile regions.
-They are stretches of large land.
-The predominant activity is the primary sector in plains which is A surrounding.
+They are stretches of largely flat land.
 These stretches of land are the most suitable for human habitation and agriculture activities like farming and poultry.

-Plains are formed by rivers and their tributaries.
+Rivers and their tributaries form plains.
 The rivers flow down the mountains and erode them.
 They deposit sediments along their courses and in valleys.
-It is from these deposits that plains are formed.
+These deposits form plains.
 In India, the Indo-Gangetic plains are the most densely populated regions of the country.
-Where there is water, there is life.
+As can be seen, where there is water, there is life.

 Solved Question for You

-Question: How old are the ‘old fold mountains‘ and whether if Himalaya is an ‘old fold mountain’?
+Question: How old are the ‘old fold mountains‘?
+Is Himalaya an ‘old fold mountain’?

 Answer: Old fold mountains are older than 200 million years old.
 No, Himalaya is not an old fold mountain.